 Annual Friends of the Page-Walker History Scholarship

 Applications are now being accepted for the annual Friends of the Page-Walker History Scholarship

-which is awarded to a high school senior residing in Cary, who exhibits an aptitude and passion for the study of history that could result in a career as a history teacher, museum educator, historian, or historic preservationist.
+, which is a one-time grant awarded to a high school senior residing in Cary who exhibits an aptitude and interest in the study of history and humanities.

-The Friends’ History Scholarship was established in 2012 to advance their mission of enriching the community by serving as guardians for the Page-Walker Arts & History Center, by advocating preservation of Cary historic sites, by archiving history and facilitating history education, and by promoting the cultural arts.
+The Friends’ History Scholarship was established in 2012 to advance our mission of enriching the community by serving as guardians for the Page-Walker Arts & History Center, by advocating preservation of Cary historic sites, by archiving history and facilitating history education, and by promoting the cultural arts.

 The $750 award is given to a high school senior who is a Cary resident